Contact Information

 I have worked on some aspects of information hiding using quantum information processing tools.
 Todd and I developed a general theory of quantum steganography and we also showed how one could hide quantum information the five-qubit code also sometimes known as the Perfect Code.

 I maintain a blog where in the past I have talked about my cultural and scientific escapades in Los Angeles.
 You can read the blog here.
+I am working on reviving the blog by adding some articles there.
+Most of my recent musings have been on my LinkedIn page.